This is just a side-blog for the totally awesome

 The rape scene in Scavenger seems to be what really triggered the negative reaction in the Classic Fallout community.
 In all those popcorn action flicks, deemed mature by people raised on MPAA ratings, there is always a woman about to be raped by some evildoer, but the hero always shows up to save the day.
 It's crazy how this is seen as realistic, while the opposite is considered edgy - Ironically, being drugged and raped is something that can happen to you when playing Fallout 2 as a female character.

 As is the usual reaction I see to The Boys comics, it really seems to be a problem of being sheltered, of reaching adulthood with so little world knowledge that anything raw and real seems edgy.
 Mad Max is a fantasy taking place in a world where those who have more guns make the laws, and we don't have to imagine this world, it already exists.
 I'm glad I was watching movies like Johnny Mad Dog, Angels of the Sun, Lord of War, City of God, The Last King of Scotland, Blood Diamonds, and so on, in my adolescence, so that I got to see a bit of the real world.
-So when I see rape and cannibalism in a fantasy movie like Scavenger, I'm really not impressed, as fantasy doesn't beat reality.
+So when I see rape and cannibalism in a fantasy movie like Scavenger, I'm really not impressed - nor think it's being over-the-top.

 Hell, all those movies I listed in the previous paragraph, all are 18+ in the USA as well.
 I don't just find them suitable for adolescents, I find them essential for adolescents, as they need to know the world outside their bubbles, so really fuck Indiana Jones being considered mature.
 Americans really put a lot of effort into treating kids like they are stupid and raising stupid adults.
 No wonder we see so many having mental breakdowns and throwing tantrums when faced with adversity and opposition.
 They wasted all the mental plasticity of young age and have grown up to be moral infants.